Complexity bounds for Dirichlet process slice samplers: Numerical experiments

 To conclude, we empirically assess the limitations of blocked Gibbs samplers compared to slice samplers with a second numerical experiment.
-Here, the synthetic data-generating mechanism follows a \emph{perturbed Zipf} model, which entails a steadily increasing cluster-growth regime, up to elevated sample sizes, while still having finite support over the cluster labels.
-Specifically, for each sample size $n \in \{150, 300, 600, 1500, 3000\}$, latent cluster labels are generated independently from a discrete distribution on $\{1,\dots,500\}$, with the probability of cluster $c$ proportional to $c^{-2}$.
-This induces a heavy-tailed cluster-size distribution with a growing number of small but non-negligible clusters, providing a challenging setting for truncated algorithms.
+Here, the synthetic data-generating mechanism follows a \emph{perturbed Zipf} model, which entails a steadily increasing cluster-growth regime, up to large sample sizes, while still having finite support over the cluster labels.
+Specifically, for each sample size $n \in \{150, 300, 600, 1500, 3000\}$, latent cluster labels are generated independently from a discrete distribution on $\{1,\dots,50\}$, with the probability of cluster $c$ proportional to $c^{-0.5}$.
+This induces a heavy-tailed cluster-size distribution with a growing number of small but non-negligible clusters, providing a challenging setting, in particular for truncated algorithms.
 Conditional on the latent labels, observations are drawn independently from Normal distributions with unit variance and cluster-specific means proportional to the label index.
 With the exception of the data-generating process, all other settings coincide with those of the previous numerical study.

 The results are reported in Figure~\ref{fig:zipf}.
 As expected, the inferential performance of the blocked Gibbs sampler deteriorates rapidly as the sample size increases, with the chain exhibiting very limited mixing and remaining almost constant on a single partition.
-In contrast, the slice sampler consistently achieves Rand index values around 0.9 across all sample sizes, indicating excellent recovery of the true clustering even in this challenging scenario.
+In contrast, the slice sampler consistently achieves higher and increasing adjusted Rand index values across all sample sizes, indicating good recovery of the true clustering even in this challenging scenario.

-Additional results, regarding posterior inference performances and computational aspects for both numerical studies, can be found in Appendix~\ref{app:num}.
+Additional results on posterior inference performance and computational aspects for both numerical studies are reported in Appendix~\ref{app:num}, together with results from analogous settings in which the concentration parameter is kept fixed.